-Our tax credits team maintains a national Historic Tax Credit (HTC) practice and is widely recognized for our expertise across the full range of legal issues that HTC projects involve.
+Our tax credits team is widely recognized for our expertise across the full range of legal issues that HTC projects involve.
 We represent investors and developers with respect to historic rehabilitation projects, as well as owners, developers, investors and lenders on projects that rely upon both federal and state historic tax credits as an integral part of their financing structure.

-Our attorneys work closely with HUD’s local offices to close HUD-insured financing projects nationwide, .
-Our team works on projects that successfully leverage first mortgage financing guaranteed by the USDA and Section 1603 Energy Grants, requiring close work with USDA lenders and key USDA personnel involving complex regulatory issues under the USDA, Section 1603 and the New Markets Tax Credit rules and regulations.
-Our group has widespread expertise in combining NMTCs with other capital sources to design financing particularly suited to the needs of specific projects.
-We help package New Markets Tax Credits with many other sources, such as taxable and/or tax-exempt bond financing; CDBG Funds; New Orleans Redevelopment Authority funding; USDA guaranteed loans; HUD guaranteed loans; state and local grant and loan programs; charitable grants and loans; Historic Rehabilitation Tax Credits; energy tax credits and grants; bridge loans; and private capital.
+Our attorneys also work closely with HUD’s local offices to close HUD-insured financing projects nationwide.
+We work on projects that successfully leverage first mortgage financing guaranteed by the USDA and Section 1603 Energy Grants, requiring close work with USDA lenders and key USDA personnel involving complex regulatory issues under the USDA, Section 1603 and the New Markets Tax Credit rules and regulations.
+Additionally, we help clients combine NMTCs with other capital sources to design financing particularly suited to the needs of specific projects.
+We help package New Markets Tax Credits with many other sources, such as taxable and/or tax-exempt bond financing, CDBG funds, New Orleans Redevelopment Authority funding, USDA guaranteed loans, HUD guaranteed loans, state and local grant and loan programs, charitable grants and loans, historic rehabilitation tax credits, energy tax credits and grants, bridge loans, and private capital.